typescene/typescene/packages/async/src/doc/samples.ref.md

 <!-- id: samples/signals -->
 <!-- sort: 02 -->

-Signals are like events, but with a single strongly typed payload.
+Signals are like event emitters, but they limit their events to a very specific type.

 Creating a signal and subscribing to it: